Tiger 131: Capture

 Tiger 131 photographed in Tunisia on 6 May 1943 (top).
 Restored tank 131 at The Tank Museum showing the damage that immobilized the turret (bottom).

 Until 2019, the Tank Museum believed that Tiger Tank 131 was captured at Djebel Djaffa in Tunisia on 21 April 1943.
 The largely-intact vehicle had been immobilised after the Afrika Korps launched a spoiling attack - code named Operation 'Fliederblüte' (Lilac Blossom).
-This was a large spoiling attack against the British V Corps on Djebel Djaffa also known as 'Banana Ridge'.
-On the night of 20/21 April 1943 while the Allies were preparing a push toward Tunis., the Germans attacked four points simultaneously, including a pass on the north side of a hill called Djebel Djaffa.
+This was a large spoiling attack against the British V Corps on Djebel Djaffa, also known as 'Banana Ridge'.
+On the night of 20/21 April 1943, while the Allies were preparing a push toward Tunis, the Germans attacked four points simultaneously, including a pass on Djebel Djaffa.

 Two Tigers and several other tanks advanced through this pass before dawn, and were gradually driven back during the day.
 One Tiger was hit by three shots from the 6-pounder guns (57mm) of the Churchill tanks of A Squadron, 4 Troop of the 48th Royal Tank Regiment (48 RTR).
 A solid shot hit a Tiger's gun barrel and ricocheted into its turret ring, jamming its traverse ability, wounding the driver and front gunner and destroying the radio.
 A second shot hit the turret lifting lug, disabling the gun's elevation device.
 A third shot hit the loader's hatch, deflecting fragments into the turret.
 The German crew bailed out, taking their wounded with them and leaving the knocked-out but still driveable and largely intact tank behind.
 The tank was secured by the British as they captured Djebel Djaffa hill.

 The official story changed in April 2019 when Dale Oscroft visited the Tank Museum.
 He was struck by the similarity between Tiger 131 and a story his father, John Oscroft, told him when he was part of 2nd Battalion Sherwood Foresters who captured a position called "Point 174" (Gueriat el Atach) without promised tank support during the opening stages of 'Operation Vulcan'.
 After its capture the Germans immediately counter-attacked with tanks including Tigers.
 John Oscroft was told to hit one Tiger with his PIAT anti-tank weapon.
 After crawling forward to get as close as possible, he fired but the projectile bounced off the Tiger so he did not fire again.
 By this time, supporting Churchill tanks had arrived and a shot by a Churchill from either the 142nd Regiment RAC or 48 RTR jammed the turret, forcing the Tiger crew to abandon their tank.
 Photographic and documentary evidence corroborated Oscroft's story, proving that Tiger 131 was the tank disabled at Point 174 on 24 April 1943 and not the Tiger taken at Djebel Djaffa on 21 April.